It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 You just open your mouth, which we all do now and then, and you spray it in there at four different spots.

-Instructions will tell you where.
+The instructions will tell you where.

 And it's a breath spray as well.

-Comes in assorted flavors.
+It comes in assorted flavors.

-The uh one that I have is mint.
+The one that I have is mint.

-You just keep it with you, spray it in your mouth the moment you think you're coming down with a cold, and I guarantee you you'll shorten a duration and lessen the symptoms.
+Spray it in your mouth the moment you think you're coming down with a cold.

-If it's a cold, if it's worse than that, of course it won't work.
+If it's a cold, if it's worse than that, of course, it won't work.

 That's the key.